 - unnatural positioning of the hind legs

 In principle, you should contact your trusted veterinarian as soon as one or more of the symptoms mentioned above occur and you suspect that something is wrong with your pet.
 A bladder infection can be treated without any major problems, especially in the early stages.
-However, cats cannot cure the disease on their own and a Displacement can pose an immense threat to animal health and cause serious secondary diseases.
+However, cats cannot cure the disease on their own and a Displacement can pose an immense threat to animal health and cause serious complications.
 Therefore, take your concerns seriously and consult a veterinarian as soon as you notice changes in your cat's urination, posture or behavior.

 Potential causes of cystitis